mklabs/mklabs.github.com/_posts/2012-11-30-combining-ideas-sprockets-bower-uglifyjs-sourcemap.md

 simple comments like `// = require './awesome-app'` gets parsed and the content of that required file is simply inserted there.
-Couple that with "preprocessors" and you have a very powerful build chain, actually something really close to the Rails asset pipeline (which in my opinion is what put Rails aside in term of front-end development).
+Couple that with "preprocessors" and you have a very powerful build chain, actually something really close to the Rails asset pipeline (which in my opinion is what makes Rails so good in term of front-end development).

 ### Sprocketize / Bowerize